 (b) one or more responsible persons for the child or children.

-[Section 131C inserted by No. 23 of 2015 s.
+[Section 131C inserted: No. 23 of 2015 s.
 7.]

 131D.
 Entering into responsible parenting agreement

 An authorised CEO may enter into a responsible parenting agreement if the authorised CEO is satisfied, in relation to each child in respect of whom the agreement is entered into, that —